 The Site of Mary Stewart Anthony

-I am a poet, memoirist, wife, mother, and grandmother hurtling through time from the “silent generation” and hastening to become part of the 21st Century digital revolution.
+I am a poet, memoirist, wife, mother, and grandmother hurtling through timeframes from the “silent generation” to be plugged into the 21st Century digital revolution.

 Despite the chaos of this infomania media whirlwind, I have found my voice.